maelswarm/pixt/README.md

 # pixt
 A cli text editor for on-the-go.

+Pixt is a stripped down text-editor that features a browser navigator for quicker directory traversal.

 ## Feature Request

 If you want a new feature please open a issue on this repository.